srest2021/atclean/README.md

 ### Quick setup in `atlas_lc_settings.ini`
 Open the config file `atlas_lc_settings.ini` and replace the following fields with your information.
 1. Replace `[ATLAS credentials]` `username` with your ATLAS username.
 You will be prompted for your ATLAS password when/if you run `download_atlas_lc.py`.
-2. Replace `[TNS credentials]` `api_key` with your TNS API key (or ask Sofia to send you hers).
+2. Optionally replace `[TNS credentials]` `api_key` with your TNS API key.
+	- If given a TNS API key, the script will automatically fetch an object's RA, Dec, and discovery date from TNS.
+If you don't have a key, you can ask Sofia to send you hers, or you can manually add this information to a table in a text file titled `snlist.txt`.
+(You can change this file's name in `[Input/output settings]` `snlist_filename`.)
+This text file is automatically generated inside the output directory after a single run of the script and stores infomation about SNe from previous iterations of the code; however, you can also edit/add in your own SN TNS names, coordinates, etc. It should include six columns (`tnsname`, `ra`, `dec`, `discovery_date`, `closebright_ra`, and `closebright_dec`), and empty cells should be marked as `NaN`.
 3. Replace `[Input/output settings]` `output_dir` with the directory address in which the light curve files will be stored.
+4. You can also change the sigma limit when converting flux to magnitude (magnitudes are limits when dmagnitudes are NaN).
+If you intend to download control light curves, you can change the radius of the circle pattern of locations around the SN and the total number of control light curves.

 ### `download_atlas_lc.py`
 #### (downloads SN light curve and, optionally, control light curves)
-Download an ATLAS light curve using ATLAS's REST API (more information located here: https://fallingstar-data.com/forcedphot/apiguide/) and TNS's API.

-Configure default settings for downloading and saving light curves in **`atlas_lc_settings.ini`**.
-You must add your ATLAS credentials and TNS API key to this file for the script to work properly.
-Then, set the proper output directory for the files.
-You can also change the sigma limit when converting flux to magnitude (magnitudes are limits when dmagnitudes are NaN).
-If you intend to download control light curves, you can change the radius of the circle pattern of locations around the SN and the total number of control light curves.
+This script allows you to download ATLAS light curve(s) using ATLAS's [REST API](https://fallingstar-data.com/forcedphot/apiguide/) and TNS's API (to optionally fetch RA, Dec, and discovery date information for the SN).

 **Arguments** (will override default config file settings if specified):
 - First provide TNS name(s) of object(s) to download